 By mail/ in writing:You can register to vote by mail in two ways:

-- Get a Voter Registration Mail Application form from the state or federal government.
+- Download the Pennsylvania Voter Registration Mail Application.
 The Secretary of the Commonwealth and all county registration commissions supply Voter Registration Mail Applications to all persons and organizations who request them, including candidates, political parties and political bodies and other federal, state and municipal offices.

-- Download the Voter Registration Application.
-Print, complete, sign and deliver to your County Voter Registration Office by mail or in person.
+- Complete, sign and deliver to your county elections office by mail or in person.

 Other Voter Registration Application Information: Once you have registered to vote, you are not required to register again unless you change your residence, name, or political party affiliation.